Spring Break 2015

-OIC: LTC(P) Gail Yoshitani and CPT Erik M. Davis
+OIC: LTC(R) Raymond Hrinko and CPT Erik M. Davis

-We have broken the traveling Staff Ride into four phases:
+We have broken the traveling Staff Ride into three phases:

 · The first phase will take place in Berlin and will use the German capital as a microcosm for the final phases of WWII and the duration of the Cold War.
 We will investigate how the Cold War and Soviet occupation affected the remembrance of World War II and the Holocaust.
 We will then look at how Berlin developed as a divided city during the Cold War and conclude with a look at the East German security state and how the East German Secret Police (Stasi) sought to maintain control of East Germany.

 · The second phase will take place in and around Prague in the Czech Republic and will focus on life behind the Iron Curtain.
-On our trip from Berlin to Prague, we will stop at the Terezin Concentration Camp, a World War II and Cold War era political prison.
-While in Prague we will visit the Museum of Communism and other sites to help understand how the people of Czechoslovakia lived during the Cold War.
+We will be guided through Prague by man who grew up in communist Czechoslovakia in the 1970s and 1980s and participated as a teenager in the Velvet Revolution.
+Our time in Prague will be used to explore the sites of the Prague Spring resistance in 1968 and the Velvet Revolution in 1989.
+These sites will help us understand how the people of Czechoslovakia lived during the Cold War.
 Leaving Prague, we will stop in some smaller towns and agricultural communes to understand the lasting influence of life behind the Iron Curtain.

-· The third phase of our trip will take us to Budapest, Hungary (via Vienna where we will spend one night).
+· The third phase of our trip will take us to Budapest, Hungary.
 During our time in Budapest, we will focus on the theme of resistance through a study of the failed 1956 Revolution.
 We will follow the movements of the student revolutionaries, the Hungarian government, and the Soviet occupational army.
 During a visit to Statue Park and the Terror House, we will seek to determine how this history of uprising has influenced Hungary's remembrance of the Cold War.